Inoyuuuuu/GiantExtensionLaddersV2/README.md

 yellow:&nbsp; Normal Extension Ladder \
 blue:  &nbsp; &nbsp; Big Extension Ladder \
 red:   &nbsp; &nbsp; &nbsp; Huge Extension Ladder

-## Features
-> I like using another mod that allows faster climbing.
-I made one ([Fast Climbing](https://thunderstore.io/c/lethal-company/p/Inoyu/Fast_Climbing/)), but there are a couple of other mods that'll work too.
-- Beeg ladder for climbing higer than usual
-- Huge ladder for climbing even higher
-- Tiny ladder to play with - it could be lethal tho!

 ## Configs (now synced with lobby-host configs!)
 __The config file is located in "BepInEx\config\inoyu.GiantExtensionLadders.cfg"__